top of page

 2) How long should my business plan be?

 As long as it needs to be to cover the essentials.
-For many small businesses, 3–10 pages is enough, if it includes real numbers.
+For many small businesses, 3–10 pages is enough.

-Often: cash flow mismanagement, weak controls, and lack of differentiation.
+Primarily cash flow mismanagement, but also weak controls and lack of differentiation.
 Many founders sell something people buy, but at margins that can’t sustain the business.

 Then your success depends on: